kshirsagarpratik/Node.js-To-Do-List-App/README.md

 ### Description

-Fully functional To-Do List,
+Fully *functional* To-Do List

-User can add, update and delete a to-do.
+* User can add, update and delete a to-do.
-The update implies either done/not done: when toggled shows strikethrough effect.
+* The update implies either done/not done: when toggled shows strikethrough effect.
-The to-dos are persistent with the help of a database.
+* The to-dos are persistent with the help of a database.

+---

-Technology used:
+#### Technology

-Frontend: HTML, CSS and jQuery
+* Frontend: HTML, CSS and jQuery
-Server: Express.js
+* Server: Express.js with jQuery
-Database: MongoDB
+* Database: MongoDB